sidecartridge/sidecart-site-dev-docs/sidecartridge-kickstart/getting-started.md

 To change the *default* and *rescue* ROM images using the `SWITCHER` program, please refer to the [Switching Between ROM Versions](#switching-between-rom-versions) section in the User Guide.

 Changing the *default* and *rescue* ROM images by editing the `DEFAULT.TXT` and `RESCUE.TXT` files is straightforward.
 Open the `DEFAULT.TXT` file in the `ROMEMUL` volume and replace the name of the default ROM image with the desired ROM image file name.
+Starting with firmware 3.1.0, the factory default is `DiagROM.img`.
 For example, to set `Kickstart 1.3.img` as the default ROM image, the `DEFAULT.TXT` file should contain exactly the name of the file (including the extension if it exists):

 ```
 Kickstart 1.3.img